github/docs/content/actions/guides/building-and-testing-powershell.md

 {% note %}

-**Note:** The Pester package used by {% data variables.product.prodname_dotcom %}-hosted runners is regularly updated, and can introduce signficant changes.
+**Note:** The pre-installed packages (such as Pester) used by {% data variables.product.prodname_dotcom %}-hosted runners are regularly updated, and can introduce signficant changes.
 As a result, it is recommended that you always specify the required package versions by using `Install-Module` with `-MaximumVersion`.

 {% endnote %}